We hope you will enjoy browsing through the pages, please visit the gallery to look at our recent pictures.

 Juvenile Silhouettes: Gold - Cardiff; Gold – Winter Cup, Gullegum Belgium; Gold - British Synchro Championships; Gold - Trophy D'Ecosse, Dumfries

 Novice Shadows: Gold - Lee Valley; Gold – Winter Cup, Gullegum Belgium; Gold - British Synchronized Skating Championships; Bronze – Mozart Cup, Salzburg Austria, Gold - Trophy D'Ecosse, Dumfries

 Junior Icicles: Gold- Lee Valley; Gold – Winter Cup, Gullegum Belgium; Gold - British Synchronized Skating Championships; 9th place – Mozart Cup, Salzburg Austria: 15th place – Syncronized Skating Junior World Challenge Cup, Zagreb Croatia

 As a club we are extremely proud of what our skaters have achieved over the past season and look forward to the 2016-2017 season.

-Can we remind all skaters that there is a strict uniform for training: black t-shirt ); pale blue fleece (if you have one - we are looking to replace this due to supplier issues); dark blue body warmer; NSSA leggings.
+Can we remind all skaters that there is a strict uniform for training: black t-shirt; black fleece; dark blue body warmer; black club leggings.
 You also need to make sure you have your hair in a neat bun and that all jewellery is taken off.